Periodontal Care

 Periodontal surgery

 Severe cases of gum disease where permanent damage has occurred may require surgery to correct.
 Gum or bone graft surgery may be necessary to restore your smile to health.
-Our team will refer you to a periodontist if this type of care is required.
+Our team will refer you to a periodontist if this type of care is required, ensuring you receive comprehensive dental care in Gladstone every step of the way.

 Body_1000_1152_4